clarence-lee-sheng/DetermiNet/README.md

 ### Dataset Summary

+Determiners are an important word class that is used in the referencing and quantification of nouns, while state-of-the-art visual grounding models can achieve high detection accuracy, they are not designed to distinguish between all objects versus only certain objects of interest.
+Furthermore, existing datasets place much less emphasis on determiners, compared to other word classes.
+In order to address this, we have designed the DetermiNet dataset.

 DetermiNet is a visuolinguistic dataset comprising of the word class determiners.
-It comprises of 25 determiners with 10000 examples each, totalling 250,000 samples.
+It comprises of 25 determiners with 10,000 examples each, totalling 250,000 samples.
 All scenes were synthetically generated using unity.

-State-of-the-art visual grounding models can achieve high detection accuracy, but they are not designed to distinguish between all objects versus only certain objects of interest.
-In particular, determiners are an important word class that is used in the referencing and quantification of nouns.
-Existing datasets place much less emphasis on determiners, compared to other word classes.
-In order to address this, we have designed the DetermiNet dataset, a synthetically generated dataset comprising of 250,000 grounded image caption pairs.
 The task is to predict bounding boxes to identify objects of interest, constrained by the semantics of the determiners

 <div align="center">
   <figure>